Football in Malaysia: National teams

 The Malaysia national football team represents Malaysia in international football.
 Malaysia is one of the national teams to have won the AFF Suzuki Cup as its currently highest international result.
+Other highest international result is winning bronze at the Asian Games in 1974, defeating North Korea.

 Women's football

 Women's football competitions are also managed by FAM.
 Malaysia women's football national team represents Malaysia in international women's football.

 In local football scene, a woman football competition has been held in Malaysia since 1960.
 The inaugural season was competed by four teams from Perak, Selangor, Negeri Sembilan and Malacca.
 A competition trophy has only been introduced in 1961 which has been contributed by Straits Times.

 Women Football Association of Malaysia (PBWM) was officially registered in December 1974 where the first president was the Tun Sharifah Rodziah.
 A proper tournament was officially held in 1976 when PBWM introduced the woman football tournament called the Piala Tun Sharifah Rodziah.
 A new trophy was contributed by the Tunku Abdul Rahman for the inaugural tournament season.
 The cup format was following the Piala Malaysia format at that year where a home and away match was introduced for the tournament.
 A total eight teams compete including Johor, Melaka, Negeri Sembilan, Selangor, Pahang, Perak, Penang and Singapore.

 The cup was held for consistent basis until 2004 when it was not held for 11 years and making a comeback in 2015 for the 28 edition.
 A total of ten teams participated in the revival season of the tournament.
 The 2015 season was won by MIFA.
 In 2016, MISC-MIFA defended their championship by winning the cup again for the second times.